hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 ~> **Note**: The PTFE Installer architecture is currently in beta and is being actively developed.
 The section below is subject to change as work continues.

-This section describes how to setup your PTFE deployment to recover from failures in the various operational modes (demo, mounted disk, external services).
+This section describes how to set up your PTFE deployment to recover from failures in the various operational modes (demo, mounted disk, external services).
 The operational mode is selected at install time and can not be changed once the install is running.